All Episodes

 As a family doctor, my initial interviews with patients were three or four hours long.

-And in spending that kind of time with patients, we found that practically no one was healthy, if we defined health as a happy, vibrant, exuberant life.
+And in spending that kind of time with patients, we found that practically no one was healthy if we defined health as a happy, vibrant, exuberant life.

-And so it very quickly behooved us to really look at the whole person, to start looking at a person and saying, look, people want to learn how to make friends.
+And so that it very quickly behooved us to really look at the whole person, to start looking at a person and saying, look, people want to learn how to make friends.

 They want to learn how to love life.